 Halifax & Bradford Dinner with Charlie Hansen

-The evening began with music with some funny songs followed by a couple of worship songs.
+They began with music with some funny songs from Trevor and Helen.
+Followed by a couple of worship songs, which set the way for testimonies of God’s goodness to be shared.

 Charlie, whose catchphrase once echoed across UK television screens as “Job’s a good ’un!”.
 Now joyfully declares “God’s a good ’un!”